More than 43% of our readers are in debt because of food, a startling statistic that we discovered in a survey that we ran in November.

 It light of this, JustMoney hit three of the largest supermarkets to compare the prices of 12 basic items.
 The same brand was purchased where possible, and in the same quantity.
 These are our findings.

-Tip: To watch the savvy shopping showdown video and stand a chance to win, click here.
+Tip: To watch the savvy shopping showdown video, click here.

 Checkers offers the lowest prices